Precise neural network computation with imprecise analog devices: Analog electronic implementation

 \subsection{Training with heterogeneous transfer functions}

-The weights of multi-layered networks are typically learned from labeled training data using the backpropagation algorithm \cite{rumelhart1986backpropagation}, which minimizes the training error by computing error gradients and passing them backwards through the layers.
-In order for this to work in practice, the transfer function $f$ needs to be at least piece-wise differentiable, as is the case for the commonly used rectified linear unit (ReLU) \cite{glorot2011deep}.
-Although it is common practice in neural network training, it is not necessary for all neurons to have identical activation functions $f$.
-In fact, having different activation functions makes no difference to backpropagation as long as their derivatives can be computed.
-Here this principle is exploited by inserting the heterogeneous but measured transfer curves $\hat{f}_i$ from a physical analog neural network implementation into the training algorithm, with the goal of finding weight parameters that are tailored for a particular heterogeneous system given by ${\hat{f}_1,\ldots,\hat{f}_N}$.
+We consider the scenario where a loss function $\mathcal{L}(y^L, \hat{y})$ is optimized with respect to the model parameters $\Theta$ over a given training dataset through stochastic gradient descent.
+Here, $y^L$ is the output of the final layer, and $\hat{y}$ is the target signal.
+Notably, the model with the heterogeneous activation functions can be optimized in the same way as a homogeneous model with $f_i^l = f \forall i,l$.
+All we need is an accurate enough, differentiable model of the actual physical system.
+In this way, the training becomes device-dependent.
+The resulting function, however, will be roughly equivalent to the homogeneous system (assuming both models are of similar capacity.)

 The process of implementing a target functionality in such a heterogeneous system is illustrated in Fig.~\ref{fig:cartoon_method}.
-Once a neural network architecture with modifiable weights is implemented in silicon, the transfer characteristics of the different neuron instances can be measured by controlling the inputs specific cells receive and recording their output at the same time (see Methods).
-If the transfer curves are sufficiently simple (depending on the actual implemented analog neuron circuit), a small number of discrete measurements yield sufficient information to fit a continuous, (piece-wise) differentiable model to the hardware response.
-For instance, the rectified linear neuron $f(r)=\max\{0,a \cdot r\}$ is fully described by a single parameter $a$, which is simply the ratio of output to input, and therefore can easily be measured.
-The continuous, parameterized description is then used by the training algorithm, which is run on traditional computing hardware, such as CPUs or GPUs, to generate a network configuration that is tailored to the particular task and the physical device that has been characterized.
+Once a neural network architecture with modifiable weights is implemented in silicon, the response characteristics of the different circuit instances can be measured by controlling the inputs specific cells receive and recording their output at the same time (see suppl.~\ref{sect:si:measurements} for details).
+The continuous, parameterized description is then used by the training algorithm, which is run on traditional computing hardware, to generate a network configuration that is tailored to the particular task and the physical device that has been characterized.